readlang/focus-interval/README.md

 ![task_view](readme/Task_view.png)
 ![task_modal_view](readme/Task_modal.png)

+## Learning Objectives
+- To practice frontend development skills with more involved styling/ layout than other projects
+- To practice UX design skills making something like a high-touch mobile app rather than just a desktop program
+- Using Figma as a integral part of the UX design process
+- To build a project that works and looks great on mobile and desktop web, and can be used as a PWA as well
+- To learn new deployment strategies:
+    - in this case, learning how to split the deployment of frontend and backend to separate services
+    - learning about "JAMstack" techniques
+    - working through CORS issues and the iOS "Prevent Cross-Site Tracking" issue
+    - learning about proxying API requests
+    - deploying with Docker
+    - Backend (Rails + Postgresql) is hosted on Fly.io
+    - Frontend (React) is hosted on Netlify

 ## Technologies Used
 - React
+- Redux
 - React Router
 - Styled Components
 - Ruby on Rails
 - Postgresql
+- Docker
+- Fly.io & Netlify
+- Figma

 ## Walkthrough